fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-development-tool-compatibility/introduction.md

 - several common development tools.

 The result of this compatibility analysis was the creation of the FIXM support matrix.
-The section [Platform Support Matrix](fixm-development-tool-compatibility/platform-support-matrix) supplies a list of the supported tools and technologies.
+The section [Testing Results](fixm-development-tool-compatibility/compatibility-analysis-results.md) supplies a list of the supported tools and technologies.
 This list of currently supported software versions is also located on the FIXM work area.